Swim tracking guide

 The final time is the main result used for PB tracking.
 Splits show how the swimmer moved through the race, usually by length or section.
 They can help explain pacing, but they are not always present in every result source.

 The round can also matter.
 A heat, final, time trial or relay leg can have different context.
-For a simple parent record, the final time and event details are the priority, while round and notes add helpful detail when available.
+For a simple private record, the final time and event details are the priority, while round and notes add helpful detail when available.

 Placement is not the whole story